jaywonchung/reason/README.md

 - `exit` or Ctrl-d quits `reason`.

 Not yet, but hopefully soon:
+- `grep` returns a list of papers whose notes contain the query string that you specify.
 - `sort` sorts papers by given columns.
-- `set` sets attributes of papers.
 - `stat` prints the metadata and notes of papers.
 - `top` prints out a summary of your paperbase.
 - `sync` stores the paper metadata state to disk.